typegrind/typegrind.github.io/doc/logger-api.md

  * locationStr: location of the allocation (filename:lineNumber) as a string
  * deleteExpression: the delete call

+#### `TYPEGRIND_LOG_METHOD_INITIALIZER`

+This macro is used for constructor initializer parameters, it's added for every parameter for every initializer.

+Parameters:

+ * targetName: Name of the watched method.
+Since this is a constructor, it is usually in the form of `ClassName::ClassName`
+ * locationStr: location of the allocation (filename:lineNumber) as a string
+ * customName: name set by the user in typegrind.json.
+By default this is an empty string
+ * flags: set by the user in typegrind.json.
+Can be used by the logger or postprocessing tools
+ * initExpr: the original parameter expression

 #### `TYPEGRIND_LOG_METHOD_ENTER`

 This macro is used for watched methods, it's added as the first statement into matched bodies.

 Parameters:

  * targetName: Name of the watched method.
-Since this is a constructor, it is usually in the form of `ClassName::ClassName`
  * locationStr: location of the allocation (filename:lineNumber) as a string
  * customName: name set by the user in typegrind.json.
-By default this is an empty string.
+By default this is an empty string
  * flags: set by the user in typegrind.json.
-Can be used by the logger or postprocessing tools.
+Can be used by the logger or postprocessing tools

 #### `TYPEGRIND_DEMANGLE`